Amazon Managed Streaming for Apache Kafka (MSK) - Service Level Agreement

 - “Monthly Uptime Percentage” is calculated as the average of the Availability for all 5-minute intervals in a monthly billing cycle for a given AWS region.
 The calculation of Monthly Uptime Percentage will not include unavailability that arises directly or indirectly as a result of any Amazon MSK SLA Exclusion.

 - A “Request” is a customer-initiated action of a type specifically listed as being supported by Amazon MSK in the AWS user documentation on the AWS Site (https://docs.aws.amazon.com/msk/1.0/apireference/index.html) and the Apache Kafka Reference Documentation on the Apache Kafka site (https://kafka.apache.org/documentation/).

 - A “Service Credit” is a dollar credit, calculated as set forth above, that we may credit back to an eligible Amazon MSK account.

-- A “Multi-AZ Deployment” is an Apache Kafka topic with a replication factor of at least two, and the same Apache Kafka topic with partition replicas in a different AWS availability zone than the lead replica.
+- For Amazon MSK provisioned clusters, an Apache Kafka topic with a replication factor of at least two, and the same Apache Kafka topic with partition replicas in a different AWS availability zone than the lead replica.

 - For Amazon MSK connectors, Kafka Connect workers and tasks running in different AWS availability zones.

 - For Amazon MSK Serverless, all clusters.